Healthy Aging and Fat Consumption: The Good, the Debatable and the Ugly

 Even the new federal Dietary Guidelines for Americans no longer limit cholesterol intake to 300 mg/day.
 But the government and professional associations don’t go far enough, insists Mark Hyman, MD, director of the Cleveland Clinic’s Center for Functional Medicine and author of the newly released book Eat Fat, Get Thin.

-Read more about this, including the benefits of coconut oil, considered a saturated fat, in one of my upcoming posts on my blog.
+Read more about this, including the benefits of coconut oil, considered a saturated fat, on my blog.

 One of the most serious threats to our health is trans-fat.